-1.8 In such circumstances employees should discuss the matter with the appropriate individual(s) listed in Appendix One.
-Non-executives should raise any concerns with the Chair of the NAO Board, Dame Fiona Reynolds, and refer any potential conflicts with the Code to the Chair to discuss with the Comptroller and Auditor General (C&AG).

-1.9 The PIDA 1998 provides protection to current and former NAO employees who raise concerns about wrongdoing at the NAO.
+- 1.9 In such circumstances employees should discuss the matter with the appropriate individual(s) listed in Appendix One.
+Non-executives should raise any concerns with the Chair of the NAO Board, Dame Fiona Reynolds, and refer any potential conflicts with the Code to the Chairman to discuss with the Comptroller and Auditor General (C&AG). - 1.10 The PIDA 1998 provides protection to current and former NAO employees who raise concerns about wrongdoing at the NAO.
 To secure protection such disclosures need to be made in line with the Act.
-The NAO's Internal Whistleblowing Policy is set out here.

-1.10 Failure to comply with the Code may be treated as a disciplinary matter under the managing misconduct procedures set out in Chapter 19 of the HR Manual.

-1.11 The C&AG is the Ethics Partner for the NAO, and the ethics function is led by the directors of practice and quality, supported by their teams.

-1.12 The data from Code of Conduct returns will only be reviewed by relevant NAO colleagues, including Human Resources and the Practice and Quality teams.
-All data will be handled in line with our fair processing notice and data will be retained for six years, consistent with our retention schedule.
+The NAO's Internal Whistleblowing Policy is set out here. - 1.11 Failure to comply with the Code may be treated as a disciplinary matter under the managing misconduct procedures set out in Chapter 19 of the HR Manual. - 1.12 The C&AG is the Ethics Partner, and the Ethics Director, supported by the ethics, financial audit practice and quality and value-for-money practice and quality teams. - 1.13 The data from Code of Conduct returns will only be reviewed by relevant NAO colleagues, including Human Resources and the Ethics Function and value for money Practice and Quality teams.
+All data will be handled in line with our fair processing notice and data will be retained for six years, consistent with our retention schedule. - 1.14 All employees working on value for money or wider assurance work should also complete individual ethical declarations for each audit they do.
+This is because we ask our people to work flexibly across audited bodies and to provide peer review support for work done by colleagues on audited bodies that are not their primary client.
+Government also works with a wide variety of contractors and third parties, meaning different audits could lead to conflicts of interest related to those organisations rather than with lead audited body